rebelsky/csc207c/pages/los.md

 _Signal and recover from errors using exceptions._

-Make sure you include an example of throwing an exception.
+Make sure you include a real example of throwing an exception.

-Make sure you include an example of catching an exception (or being ready to catch an exception).
+Make sure you include real example of catching an exception (or being ready to catch an exception).

 Make sure that your recovery is reasonable.